HomeHome

 #15 ยท ยท read

-Read the prequel Labelling the Web.
+Read the prequel Labelling the Web from the series Labelling the Web.

 I have been living in a bright, modern, 2-room apartment for over 2 years now.
 It's on a busy street in Ottakring, Vienna's 16th district, but since it's facing a nice inner yard, it's incredibly calm.
 Everything about my apartment is amazing.
 Except for one thing.